ssirekumar/GrapeBowl/README.md

 ```
 /usr/local/Cellar/libimobiledevice/1.2.0_4/bin/

-Version will vary at the time of new instaltion
+Version will vary at the time of new installation
 ```
 5. iOS <a href='https://github.com/ios-control/ios-deploy'>ios-deploy</a> installed path on <b>macOS</b>
 ```
 /usr/local/lib/node_modules/ios-deploy/build/Release/
 ```

 <h2>Key Features: The core functionalities of this application include</h2>